Reviews You Can Rely On

 In our loudest test (public transit), the man's voice is less clear at times, but the woman's voice cuts out for much of the recording.
 If you're in a super loud spot, we recommend taking these earbuds out and using your phone to make a call.

-With a subway blaring in the background, you lose the woman's voice almost completely.
+With the Subway blaring in the background, you lose the woman's voice almost completely.
+If you unmute the recording, you'll be able to hear this unpleasant phone call.

 Credit: Natalie Kafader